 Slaven Family of Fentress County, TN site.
 Chird Bobbitt's site has much information on the Slaven family of Tennessee, and other Slaven information from Kelly Smith.
-UPDATE: It's back online at a new domain!

-For the earliest report on the raid, read a scanned version of Ohio boys in Dixie: the adventures of twenty-two scouts sent by Gen. O. M. Mitchell to destroy a railroad aka "the Holt report."
+by raider William Pittinger, or the movies his accounting inspired But for the earliest report on the raid, read a scanned version of Ohio boys in Dixie: the adventures of twenty-two scouts sent by Gen. O. M. Mitchell to destroy a railroad aka "the Holt report."

 Journal of Davy K. Capps, written 1874-1885.Capps was the husband of Harriet Slavens, daughter of Thomas J. Slavens, and lived in Lincoln County, Missouri.